The average press release only contains 300 to 400 words.

 - New Communications book – That’s your keyword phrase.
 When someone is looking for new book on your topic, there’s a good chance they will see your press release.

 - Marketing Expert – This is your keyword phrase that people would search to find someone like you.
 Remember, prospects don’t know you are alive.
-That’s why they go to Google.
-They want to find someone like you.
+That’s why they go to Google, so they can find someone like you.
 They do that by typing in keywords and questions.
 If you have the right keywords or questions in your press release, Google very well may show your press release to these prospects.
-You might find your next client has found you by accident when they searched Google for this term.
+You might find your next client has found you by accident when they searched Google for this keyword phrase.

 - Mary Doe – That’s your name.
 It will help you when people are Googling YOU to find out if they should hire you.
 Since many non-fiction authors are also consultants, coaches or speakers, you can be sure your prospects are going to Google to see what they can find out about you.

 - Helps Accountants – This positions your key audience.
 I know, you are saying “My book helps everyone.”
 But people don’t search for books that help “everyone.”
 They search for books that help them.
-Use their key term and you can create a connection.
+Use the keyword term that describes your clients and you can create a connection.

 - Get More Clients – This is the benefit.
 You can have any benefit you like.
 People are motivated to read more if they see that there’s a benefit for them.

-There you have it!
-A nearly foolproof way to help Google place your press release on page 1 with your most important keywords!
-Of course, nothing is guaranteed, but I’ve seen this work for many authors.
+There you have it: a nearly foolproof way to help Google place your press release on page 1 with your most important keywords!

 CLEVELAND, July 16, 2017 — Philanthropists and grantmakers will become more efficient and more effective in their charitable giving when they read “Confident Giving: Sage Advice for Funders,” a new book on effective philanthropy written by Kris Putnam-Walkerly, President of Putnam Consulting Group, Inc.

 Now, let’s look at the juicy stuff—the main content of your press release.